chenboran/firesight-wiki-clone/op:-MSER.md

 The following pipeline parameters are exclusive to _FireSight_:
 * **color** if provided, matched regions will be colored with BGR Scalar having 1-4 values.
 For alternating colors, use: [-1,-1,-1,-1]
 * **detect** `keypoints` adds a KeyPoint JSON object to the stage model for each detected MSER region.
 Each KeyPoint is determined from eigenvectors and covariance matrix of region.
 The _size_ field of the KeyPoint is calculated from the number of points in the region: _size = 2*sqrt(region.size()/&pi;)_
-* **q4Offset** Degrees to add to negative angles (i.e., fourth quadrant) to ensure positive KeyPoint angles.
-Default of `360` is best for horizontal regions.
-An offset of `180` is best for vertical regions.

 #### Model
 If `"detect":"keypoints"` is specified, a stage model KeyPoint is added for each MSER region detected.
 The following model corresponds with the _MSER with keypoints_ example below: